Share your love

-Install MariaDB on Debian 12 Bookworm
+Install MariaDB on Debian 12 Bookworm: Easy Database Management

 In this guide, we want to teach you to Install MariaDB on Debian 12 Bookworm.
 MariaDB is a popular relational database management.
 Debian 12 ships with the current stable version of MariaDB which is 10.11.
+Now follow the steps below on the Orcacore website to Install MariaDB on Debian 12 Bookworm.

-To complete this guide, you must log in to your server as a non-root user with sudo privileges.
+To Install MariaDB on Debian 12 Bookworm, you must log in to your server as a non-root user with sudo privileges.
 To do this, you can visit this guide on Initial Server Setup with Debian 12 Bookworrm.

 Step 1 – Install MariaDB from CLI on Debian 12